 My Recommendations For Any Budget African Safari

-Now you know how to save money for a budget African safari and why some things may be more expensive than others.
+Now you know how to save money for an affordable African safari and why some things may be more expensive than others.
 What should you do with that information when creating your budget African safari?
 What is worth spending more and where should you save?
 After my 8 safaris over 34 years, this is what I would recommend.

 - Go in low season to a country or region with a high chance of reasonable weather.